AshridgeTechnologies/elemento/stories/Backlog.md

 - Backup - and also use for reporting

 ### Priority for learning Elemento
+- Tutorial and general improvements
 - Server apps example
 - Data types guide
+- General showcase example - with all features
 - Other how-to guides
 - Look into using driver.js